ORDER XXXVII SUMMARY PROCEDURE ON NEGOTIABLE INSTRUMENTS

 In any proceedings under this Order the Court may order the bill, hundi or note on which the suit is founded to be forthwith deposited with an officer of the Court, and may further order that all proceedings shall be stayed until the plaintiff gives security for the costs thereof.

+Rule 6.
+Recovery of cost of nothing non-acceptance of dishonoured bill or note.
 The holder of every dishonoured bill of exchange or promissory note shall have the same remedies for the recovery of the expenses incurred in noting the same for non-acceptance or non-payment, or otherwise, by reason of such dishonour, as he has under this Order for the recovery of the amount of such bill or note.

-RULE 7.
-Procedure in suits.
+Rule 7.
+Procedure suits.

 Save as provided by this Order, the procedure in suits hereunder shall be the same as the procedure in suits instituted in the ordinary manner.